Youth Week WA 2026 Ambassadors

 What is the time commitment?

-Show moreIn the lead up to Youth Week WA, Ambassadors are required for an average of 1 to 2 hours a week at most.
+Show moreIn the lead up to Youth Week WA 2026 (from appointment to February 2026) you will be required for an average of 1 to 2 hours a fortnight at most.

-During March and April 2026, especially during the week of Youth Week WA itself, this will increase to being available most days per week (around 10-15 hours across the week) to attend, promote and participate in Youth Week WA events.
+During March and April 2026, especially during the week of Youth Week WA itself, this will increase to most days per week (around 10-15 hours across the week) to attend, promote and participate in Youth Week WA events, take part in campaigns and speak in the media.

 Are Ambassadors required to be available during the evenings or on the weekend?